Stabilizer R\'enyi Entropy for Translation-Invariant Matrix Product States: SRE in infinite MPS

-For comparison, we employ both of the aforementioned numerical methods to compute the SRE density of ground states in quantum Ising model directly in the thermodynamic limit.
-This is achieved using VUMPS algorithm \cite{Zauner2018,Vanderstraeten2019}, applied to the Hamiltonian
+To assess the numerical performance and stability of the Pauli-iMPS method, we apply it to the quantum Ising model in the thermodynamic limit.
+The ground state is obtained using the VUMPS algorithm \cite{Zauner2018,Vanderstraeten2019} for the Hamiltonian

-where $J=1$ is fixed.
-As a baseline for comparison, we also compute the SRE density in a finite system of size $L = 128$ using the Pauli-MPS method.
-The results are presented in Fig.~\ref{numerics}(a), where the Pauli-iMPS method exhibits numerical instabilities in the vicinity of the critical point.
-In particular, for $h_x/J \geq 1$, the computed values deviate noticeably from the expected results.
-In contrast, the bond-DMRG method demonstrates robust numerical stability across the entire parameter regime.
-Remarkably, even with a modest bond dimension of $\chi = 8$, the SRE density obtained via bond-DMRG remains in excellent agreement with the baseline results.

-Building on the observed stability and accuracy of the bond-DMRG method, we further investigate the relationship between SRE density and entanglement in iMPS characterized by random tensors of the form $(A^s)_{ij} = r^s_{ij} e^{i 2\pi \theta^s_{ij}}$, where $r^s_{ij}$ and $\theta^s_{ij}$ are independent random variables uniformly distributed in the interval $[0,1)$.
-Prior to computing relevant physical quantities, local tensor $A^s$ has to be normalized according to the transformation $A^s\to A^s/\sqrt{\sqrt{2}\lambda_0(E^0)}$ where $\lambda_0(E^0)$ denotes the dominant eigenvalue of the transfer matrix $E^0$ defined in Eq.~\eqref{transfer_matrix}.
+with $J=1$ fixed.
+However, as shown in Fig.~\ref{numerics}(a), the Pauli-iMPS method exhibits pronounced numerical instabilities near the critical point.
+We find that this issue originates from its high sensitivity to truncation.
+To illustrate this, we compute the SRE density for a $\chi=7$ iMPS both with and without truncation.
+As shown in Fig.~\ref{numerics}(b), the untruncated result, obtained with $(d,m)=(\chi^2,\chi^4)=(49,2401)$, is smooth, although slightly affected by the small bond dimension.
+In contrast, introducing even a modest truncation, e.g. $(d,m)=(49,1600)$, leads to strongly jagged behavior.
+This demonstrates that small truncation errors can significantly distort the final result within the Pauli-iMPS framework.